Mohsen Yeganeh: Career

-Controversies

-Yeganeh performed a song titled "Gele Karkashaye" (Flock of Vultures), which was perceived as antisemitic by some.
-As a result, his 2017 concert at the Microsoft Theater in Los Angeles faced protests and a boycott from the Iranian Jewish community.
-Although some reports claimed that only 1,000 of the venue’s 7,100 seats were sold, footage and images from the concert, along with an interview with Yeganeh’s manager in the ISNA news agency, confirmed that the venue was nearly at full capacity, and the concert proceeded smoothly without issues.

-During a concert in Bushehr, Yeganeh abruptly canceled his performance in the second session, citing vocal strain.
+During a 2022 concert in Bushehr, Yeganeh abruptly canceled his performance in the second session, citing vocal strain.
 Having completed the first session without issue, he performed a few songs in the second, including "Behet Ghol Midam," before addressing the audience: "I don’t know what words to use to apologize that would be worthy of you.
 It’s been a long time since I’ve canceled a concert.
 Even five minutes before going on stage, I didn’t think this would happen.
 I’m ashamed; I don’t know what to say.
 My voice is strained, and it’s not worthy of your ears."
 The incident received significant attention in the media and on social platforms.

-In 2012, Yeganeh performed at a National Unity and Cohesion Youth Conference in the presence of then-President Mahmoud Ahmadinejad, who awarded him a certificate of appreciation.
-The event sparked considerable controversy online after images and videos were shared.
-Yeganeh later clarified in an interview that the encounter was unexpected, and he was unaware of the president’s attendance.